ramazankuru0/flutter_rick_and_morty_app/README.md

 # flutter_rick_and_morty_app

-Based on the Rick and Morty series, it shows the characters,locations and episodes in that series.
+Based on the Rick and Morty series, it shows the characters,locations and episodes in that series.<br>
 Rick and Morty API = https://rickandmortyapi.com/<br>

 # Preview